signinwithethereum/docs/docs/languages/ruby/rails.md

 ## Overview

-Sign-In with Ethereum (SIWE) provides authentication for Rails applications through multiple integration approaches.
+Sign in with Ethereum (SIWE) provides authentication for Rails applications through multiple integration approaches.
 This documentation covers three primary methods of implementation:

 ### Requirements